KabilanBaskaran0807/HALF_SUBTRACTOR/README.md

 # HALF_SUBTRACTOR
 # Aim
-To simulate and synthesis half subtractor using Xilinx ISE.
+To simulate and synthesis half subtractor using vivado

 # APPARATUS REQUIRED:
 vivado 2023.2 software.